hyperskill/intro-to-github/README.md

 You can create an *Issue* or make a *Pull request (PR)* to contribute to the project.

 If you want to propose some changes to this repo, you may *fork* it, modify the content, and create *PR*.
 A *fork* is just a copy that allows you to change the content without affection the original project.

 Ok.
 New information was added to end of this article.
 It is just for try.

+Blablabla, I do not speak english well and add meaningfull sentenses in this document.